 Step 1: Fulfill the Art Academic Requirements

-Your GED will most likely be suitable for the artist job you choose.
-Whether you’ve been taking lab or studio courses, you can use this to start your career.
+Your GED will qualify you for a wider range of well-paying art careers than you realize.
+If you take lab or studio courses, you can use this to start your career.
 Some of the core art courses include art history, design, and drawing.
-This will give you a solid knowledge of art and showcase you as a fitting candidate for any role.
-Learning basic skills will give you a boost in getting started.
+This will give you a solid knowledge of art and, with enough skill, can showcase you as a fitting candidate for any role.

 Step 2: Choose the Right Location

-The geographic location determines how much you will earn and your career development.
+Your geographic location determines how much you will earn and your career development.
 As a result, you need to find the right place to thrive to become a successful artist.
 Pay will vary by state.
-For instance, makeup artists in Iowa earn $67.83 per hour, while in Louisiana they earn $10.51 per hour.
+For instance, Indeed reports that makeup artists in Iowa earn $67.83 per hour, while in Louisiana they earn $10.51 per hour.

 Whether you are a novice or advanced artist, you need to network with other artists.
 Networking paves the way for you to find your dream job in great companies.
-You also get to meet with experienced and renowned artists who guide you and could offer advice, career coaching, or even mentorship, all for free.
+You also get to meet with experienced and renowned artists who guide you and could offer advice, career coaching, or even mentorship.

 Step 4: Get Artist Training